ZelmoTheDragon/ws-rs-explorer/README.md

 GET     <your-path>/entity/customer
 ~~~

-This endpoint provides an advance filter query with multiple operator.
+This endpoint provides an advance filter query with a multiple operator.
 It's following this principe:

 ~~~